-I feel like all the stories attached to my recipes start with…. ‘one day, when I felt like this, but we had run out of ……” insert essential ingredient”……. ” so I”….. instead – LOL!
-But the truth is.
-This is really how many of my recipes come about.
+I feel like all the stories attached to my recipes start with ‘one day, when I felt like this, but we had run out of “insert essential ingredient” so I tried this instead’ LOL!
+But the truth is, this is really how many of my recipes come about.

-So, one morning, when I went to transfer the usual soaked oats and buckwheat into a saucepan + pop it on the stove, I realised we had run out of gas.
-Thinking on my feet (luckily it was a Sunday so this process was more pondering than thinking due to the lack of time pressure) I decided to put the mixture into a small baking dish, add some frozen berries and bake it instead of cook it on the stove.
+So…one morning, when I went to transfer the usual soaked oats and buckwheat into a saucepan and pop it on the stove, I realised we had run out of gas.
+Thinking on my feet (luckily it was a Sunday and time wasn’t an issue, so this process was more like pondering) I decided to put the mixture into a small baking dish, add some frozen berries and bake it instead of cook it on the stove.
 The result was so good and actually much easier as I didn’t have to stand there stirring it.
-In fact, as a result, while it baked I was able to do a half hour yoga stretch (how ridiculous do I sound right now – I promise I’m not this virtuous all the time!).
+In fact, as a result, I was able to do a half hour yoga session while it baked (how ridiculous do I sound right now, I promise I’m not this virtuous all the time!).

-I serve mine with a generous dollop of coconut yogurt and love that contrast of cold and creamy to steamy, hearty and sweet!
+I serve mine with a generous dollop of coconut yogurt and love the contrast of cold and creamy with the steamy, hearty and sweet baked goodness.

-note: porridge oats don’t work as well in this – they go a bit mushy – make sure they are whole rolled oats!
+Note: porridge oats don’t work as well in this as they go a bit mushy, so make sure they are whole rolled oats.

 Prep time: 2 minutes